How do you handle tension when you are the one who needs to lead?

 DO approach with an open mind and true curiosity.

-I may not like what someone has to say, but if I attack instead of inviting reasoning, asking questions to increase my understanding, then we will get nowhere - hit a brick uncooperative wall.
+I may not like what someone has to say, but if I attack instead of inviting reasoning, asking questions to increase my understanding, then we will get nowhere - hit an uncooperative brick wall.
 Questions like, "I am truly interested in understanding your point.
-What makes you feel that way?" or "What factors are you basing that idea on?" or "How did you come to that conclusion?"
+What makes you feel that way?", or "What factors are you basing that idea on?", or "How did you come to that conclusion?"

 You still may not agree, but at least you will begin to understand the reasoning and motivation behind the other person's belief.
 That opens the door to civil exchange of ideas.